AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ### Connectors

-On all Waterfall charts there are connectors — the elements

-{api:anychart.charts.Waterfall#connectorStroke}connectorStroke(){api}
+A connector is a line connecting two columns of a Waterfall chart.
+To configure the stroke of connectors, use the {api:anychart.charts.Waterfall#connectorStroke}connectorStroke(){api} method:

 ```
 // configure connectors